 - If you believe that you are paying an incorrect cost-sharing amount, please call Customer Service.
 Customer Service can confirm what your current coverage level is and whether or not your "Extra Help" is being applied to your benefits correctly. - We follow Medicare's Best Available Evidence (BAE) guidelines to determine the correct level of "Extra Help" coverage.
 If Medicare and plan systems do not reflect your "Extra Help" status then you may be asked to provide documentation to verify your status.
-Some acceptable forms of documentation include: - SSA Award Letter - Notice of Award

-• Supplemental Security Income
+Some acceptable forms of documentation include: - SSA Award Letter - Notice of Award - Supplemental Security Income

-If you do not have the required documentation, but believe that you are eligible for "Extra Help", we can assist you with completing a request to the Centers for Medicare & Medicaid Services (CMS).

-• When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
+- If you do not have the required documentation, but believe that you are eligible for "Extra Help", we can assist you with completing a request to the Centers for Medicare & Medicaid Services (CMS).
+For assistance with this process, please call Customer Service (phone numbers are on the back cover of this document). - When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
 If you overpay your copayment, we will reimburse you.
 Either we will forward a check to you in the amount of your overpayment, or we will offset future copayments.
 If the pharmacy hasn't collected a copayment from you and is carrying your copayment as a debt owed by you, we may make the payment directly to the pharmacy.
 If a state paid on your behalf, we may make the payment directly to the state.
 Please contact Customer Service if you have questions.